AST 1 – Fernie

 About the Course

-Please note, you must fill out the waiver acknowledgement BEFORE making a booking.
+Please note, you must fill out the waiver acknowledgement before making a booking.

-At the end of the course you will:
+By the end of the course you will be able to:

-• Interpret the avalanche forecast
+• Interpret and apply daily avalanche forecasts

-• Understand factors that affect the snowpack
+• Understand the key factors that influence snowpack hazard

 More Info